ibm-cloud-docs/openwhisk/openwhisk_monitoring.md

 ## Activity Summary
 {: #summary}

 This view provides a high-level summary of your {{site.data.keyword.openwhisk_short}} environment.
-Use the **Activity Summary** view to monitor the overall health and performance of your {{site.data.keyword.openwhisk_short}}-enabled service.
+Use the **Activity Summary** view to monitor the overall health and performance of your {{site.data.keyword.openwhisk_short}} enabled service.
 From the metrics in this view, you can do the following:
-* Determine the usage rate of your service's {{site.data.keyword.openwhisk_short}}-enabled actions by viewing the number of times that they were invoked.
+* Determine the usage rate of your service's {{site.data.keyword.openwhisk_short}} enabled actions by viewing the number of times that they were invoked.
 * Determine the overall rate of failure across all actions.
 If you spot an error, you can isolate which services or actions had errors by viewing the **Activity Histogram** view.
 Isolate the errors themselves by viewing the **Activity Log**.
 * Determine how well your actions are performing by viewing the average completion time that is associated with each action.